greenelab/deep-review/all-sections.md

-Google demonstrated that a neural network "discovered" that cats, faces, and pedestrians were important components of online videos [@IiNJE32f], without being told to look for any of them.
+Google demonstrated that a neural network "discovered" that cats, faces, and pedestrians were important components of online videos [@IiNJE32f], without being told to look for them.
 What if, more generally, deep learning could solve the challenges presented by the growth of data in biomedicine?
-Could these algorithms identify the "cats" hidden in our data - the patterns unknown to the researcher - and act on them?
-In this review, we examine whether deep learning's transformation of biomedical science is simply a matter of time or if there are unique challenges posed by biomedical data that render deep learning methods either more challenging or less fruitful to apply.
+Could these algorithms identify the "cats" hidden in our data - the patterns unknown to the researcher - and suggest ways to act on them?
+In this review, we examine whether deep learning's transformation of biomedical science is simply a matter of time or if there are unique challenges posed by biomedical data that render deep learning methods either more challenging or less fruitful.

 ### Defining deep learning